Sonant AI Icon

 Transition playbook for an agency on a 9-month timeline

+Traditional BPO providers.
 ResourcePro, Patra, Cover Desk, Agency VA, My Outdesk, Virtual Intelligence.
 Strong on commercial servicing depth, weak on automation.
+Best as part of a hybrid stack.

-Sonant™, Liberate (carrier-focused), Cara by Capacity.
+AI-first insurance platforms.
+Sonant, Liberate (carrier-focused), Cara by Capacity.
 Built for the routine 60–70% workload.
+Native AMS write-back.

 When to keep BPO, when to replace it

-Insurance BPO in 2026 isn't disappearing - it's getting smaller and more specialized.
+Insurance BPO in 2026 is not disappearing - it is getting smaller and more specialized.
 The routine 60–70% of historical BPO scope is moving to AI.
-The complex 30–40% stays with humans.
-For a P&C agency, the right move is the hybrid model on a 9-month transition timeline.
+The complex 30–40% stays with humans, often still offshore.
+The right move for a P&C agency is the hybrid: pick the best AI platform for the routine, keep BPO for the complex, renegotiate scope on a 9-month timeline.
+Expected outcome: 25–35% lower total servicing cost with better data quality.

 Related reading